snu-dbs/prevision/README.md

 This README describes how to reproduce the paper named "PreVision: An Out-of-Core Matrix Computation System with Optimal Buffer Replacement".
 If you have any questions about it, please contact us (maybe through chairs).
-We will happy to hear that and respond to you joyfully.
+We will be happy to hear that and respond to you joyfully.

-Please note that this repository is using a lot of dependencies that may contains explicit author names or institutions.
+Please note that this repository is using a lot of dependencies that may contain explicit author names or institutions.
 However, our names are not included in any of those.

-This project contains three major parts: PreVision source codes, evalution scripts for all systems, and a data generator.
+This project contains three major parts: PreVision source codes, evaluation scripts for all systems, and a data generator.
 The source codes and scripts are tuned for the current directory structure.
 Thus, please do not change the directory structure.
-The proejct structure is as follow.
+The project structure is as follows.

 ```
 .